jEsuSdA/the-perfect-desktop/README.md

 [Greybird GTK theme](https://github.com/shimmerproject/Greybird) is a complete GTK+ theme for desktop.

 The **greybird-patched** folder contains a patched version of it.
 I made some patches to avoid some bugs and adding some extra features.
+Also GTK4 support is added.

 You can find a XFWM4 themes too (Window decoration themes for the XFCE window manager).